Zero-Tang/qemu-cvm/readme.md

 ## Original Readme
 Please read the [README_repo.rst](./README_repo.rst) for the original repository's readme.

+## Contribution
+The codes of NoirVisor CVM accelerator is located in the [noircv](./target/i386/noircv/readme.md) directory.

 ## Compilation
 Make sure you added `--enable-noircv` option while configuring the build system in order to build NoirVisor CVM accelerator. \
 For further documentation about building QEMU, please read [QEMU's wiki](https://wiki.qemu.org/Hosts/W32#Native_builds_with_MSYS2).